The C++ courses are offered in English

 language

-No, its not.
+No, it's not.
 But as C is an almost complete subset of C++ we

 do cover almost all aspects of C as well.
 However, our main